The Pros and Cons of Using Jargon in Content Writing: A Complete 2026 Guide for Marketers and Copywriters

 Why:

-According to Zendesk, a leading customer service platform, clear, jargon-free support content significantly reduces support ticket volume and improves customer satisfaction scores.
+According to Zendesk’s 2025 Customer Experience Trends Report, clear, jargon-free support content significantly reduces support ticket volume and improves customer satisfaction scores by up to 35%.

 Instead, do this: